alpha-xone/xbbg/apps/xbbg-mcp/README.md

 }
 ```

+## Directory and registry publishing

+Official MCP Registry: publish the generated `server.json` after the release contains the `.mcpb` asset.

+GitHub MCP Registry: verify the server appears after official registry ingestion.

+Claude Connectors Directory: submit the MCPB as a desktop extension; remote connector submission is not the default for Bloomberg-local workflows.

+Smithery: publish the MCPB bundle.

+Glama: verify indexing after official registry publication; if automated sandbox build cannot run without Bloomberg runtime, keep the listing metadata-focused.

+PulseMCP: wait for official registry ingestion or use the Pulse submit page.

+MCP.so: submit the GitHub repo/release after canonical registry metadata is live.

 ## Runtime environment

 `xbbg-mcp` accepts the same engine-oriented connection settings as the Rust core, with MCP-prefixed names taking precedence where available.